AmirO8/Stock-Analysis/README.md

 The reason for this could be that DQ had such a high return at the end of 2017 that they opened very high and could not duplicate that in 2018.

+## Why Refactor Code
+In VBA refactoring the code makes it easier to read and faster to execute.
+One step I refactored was referring to my array as a whole Dim tickerVolume(12) As Long.
+I was able to do this by reading this [Array](https://docs.microsoft.com/en-us/office/vba/language/concepts/getting-started/using-arrays) document.
+I was having an issue with overflow and variables not being de